zlrs/AppleDocumentationOutline/README.md

 # Apple Documentation Outline Helper
-Provide content outline for [Apple Developer Documentation](https://developer.apple.com/documentation/).

 Apple developers read [Apple Developer Documentation](https://developer.apple.com/documentation/) frequently in their daily work.
 Although the documentation is well written, it doesn't provide a content outline that help developers get the structure of the articles.

 This extension improves the reading experience of [Apple Developer Documentation](https://developer.apple.com/documentation/) by adding an outline section on the right column of the page.

 # How To Use
-For now this extension is not published on Chrome Web Store.(I tried but got a rejection) But you can use it under developer mode.
+You can install this extension from [its page on Chrome Web Store](https://chrome.google.com/webstore/detail/apple-documentation-outli/fljhfeolomcjbldchohonjlmlimcognh/).

+Or you can also use it under developer mode.
 1. Clone the project or download .zip release and decompress it.
 2. Open extension management page (chrome://extensions/) of your browser.
 3. Turn on "Developer mode"